txoof/portfolioCreator/README.md

 Locate any new students in PowerSchool and run a quick export.
 This query can be very helpful: `Grade_Level=X;DistrictEntryDate>=MM/DD/YYYY`

 #### Quick Export Fields
 When running a Quick Export the following fileds **must be included**.
 Any additional fields will be ignored.
+No other settings are required.
 ```
 LastFirst
 Student_Number